Tropidophis pilsbryi

 Tropidophis pilsbryi, commonly known as Pilsbry's dwarf boa or the Cuban white-necked dwarf boa, is a species of snake in the family Tropidophiidae.
 The species is endemic to Cuba.

 Etymology

 Both the specific name, pilsbryi, and one of the common names, Pilsbry's dwarf boa, are in honor of American malacologist Henry Augustus Pilsbry.

 Subspecies

-Two subspecies are recognized, including the nominate subspecies:
+Two subspecies have been traditionally recognised, but Reptile Database and the IUCN now recognise Tropidophis galacelidus as a species.